 Their responsibilities include providing primary, specialty, and acute care to the patients under their charge.
 In this regard, they will diagnose, treat, and educate patients about injury, illness, and other health issues.

 For their hard work, nurse practitioners are paid an average of $115,800 per year, according to the US Bureau of Labor Statistics.
 The Bureau also estimates that the field will experience explosive growth in the coming decade.
-Between 2019 and 2029, it’s estimated that the total number of nurse practitioners in the US will grow by 45 percent, compared to a much more modest growth rate of 4 percent for all occupations.
+Between 2019 and 2029, it’s estimated that the total number of nurse practitioners in the US will grow by 45 percent, compared to a much more modest growth rate of four percent for all occupations.

 This competitive salary, high level of job stability, and increased freedom in the workplace are all reasons that people choose to become nurse practitioners.
 But at the heart of the decision for many is a desire to help their patients.